brouberol/blog/content/pico-mixer.md

 ## I have the hardware!
 How can I run it?

-Windows users will find getting started instructions in the project's [README](https://github.com/brouberol/pico-mixer#getting-started-on-windows).

-I will write macOS and Linux instructions when I can.
+Getting started instructions are available [here](https://github.com/brouberol/pico-mixer#getting-started-on-windows) for Windows users, and [here](https://github.com/brouberol/pico-mixer#getting-started-on-macos-and-linux) for macOS and Linux users.

 ---